bviktor/turboracle/README.md

 - Port: `1521`
 - SID: `orcl`

-To control the service, add the user to the `dba` group:
+To control the service, add the user to the `dba` group, then:

 ~~~
 sudo /bin/systemctl status oracle12.service